-With increasing globalization and IFRS (International Financial Reporting Standards) being implemented we have to understand here what IFRS needs disclosure from the parties.
-IFRS 16 deals with accounting for sublease and requires a lessor to classify whether a sublease is operating or a finance lease –
+With increasing globalization and IFRS (International Financial Reporting Standards) being implemented, we have to understand here what IFRS needs disclosure from the parties.
+IFRS 16 deals with accounting for sublease and requires a lessor to classify whether it is operating or a finance lease –

 #1 – Finance SubLease Accounting

 When the terms of lease cover the full potential life of the asset or the net present value of total payment for lease installments is equal to the current fair market value of the leased asset, this lease is called finance lease.
-However, when it comes to the categorization of sub lease the basis becomes the terms of the sublease and not the original lease.
+However, when it comes to the categorization of the sublease, the basis becomes the terms of the sublease and not the original lease.

 Let’s understand this with the following example –

-Now we know that real state leases are usually operating lease as the lease does not cover the full life of asset but for only a certain period of time, so the original lease between A & B Ltd is Operating lease.
-However, in the case of the lease between B & C Ltd, the remaining useful life of the asset in hand of B Ltd is 3 years and it is leased out to C Ltd for its remaining useful life.
+Now we know that real state leases are usually operating lease as the lease does not cover the full life of the asset, but for only a certain period of time, so the original lease between A & B Ltd is Operating lease.
+However, in the case of the lease between B & C Ltd, the remaining useful life of the asset in the hand of B Ltd is 3 years, and it is leased out to C Ltd for its remaining useful life.
 So, the lease between B & C Ltd is categorized as Finance Lease.

 #2 – Operating SubLease Accounting